KdM-4/sudokuSolver/readme.md

 # Python sudoku solver (no backtracking)

-This script can solve a sudoku game without using backtracking
+A sodoku solver in Python without using backtracking

 ## Usage